jacbart/Cursed_Menus/README.md

 # Cursed Menus
 **Description:**
-Dynamic CLI menu with an output screen and option select.
+Dynamic TUI menu with an output screen and option select.
+Uses JSON files to create a menu.

-**TODO**
-1. Initialise curses
-2. Read in JSON file with options for selected script
-3. Create curses window for output and option select